 The diagnosis and management of calcinosis cutis is not simple because there are many causes.
-It is best managed by a multidisciplinary team that includes an internist, nephrologist, primary care provider, a nurse practitioner, a rheumatologist, and an endocrinologist.
+It is best managed by a multidisciplinary team that includes an internist, nephrologist, primary care provider, a rheumatologist, and an endocrinologist.
 The treatment is challenging and depends on the cause.
 The key is to avoid trauma, smoking cessation, decrease stress and exposure to the cold.
 Smaller lesions have been reported to respond to warfarin, ceftriaxone, and intravenous immunoglobulin (IVIG).
 Surgical excision and carbon dioxide laser can also be used.
 Larger lesions respond to diltiazem, bisphosphonates, probenecid, aluminum hydroxide, and surgical excision or curettage.
 Patients with small and localized lesions are good candidates for surgical treatment whereas more generalized disease will require medical management.
 The outcomes for most patients are guarded because the condition has no cure.
 (Level V)

 |||Calcinosis Cutis and Calciphylaxis., Jiménez-Gallo D,Ossorio-García L,Linares-Barrios M,, Actas dermo-sifiliograficas, 2015 Dec [PubMed PMID: 26394755]|